 What are my other options?

-If you do not like the appearance of your smile, call (480) 814-8888 and schedule an appointment with our dental office.
+If you do not like the appearance of your smile, contact us at Impressions Dental and schedule an appointment with our dental office.
 We can conduct a thorough examination and take X-rays before discussing what you do not like about your smile.
 We can then make a series of recommendations for how to address it.
 If you don’t need gum reshaping for medical reasons, you can always have other cosmetic procedures like teeth whitening or dental bonding completed first to see if the impact is significant enough for you.
 Otherwise, if your gums remain an obvious issue, you should explore gum contouring further, and we can then make a recommendation for the best way for you to proceed.

 Definition of Gum Disease Terminology